NeshHari/XMonad/README.md

 sudo ln -s ~/.local/bin/xmonad /usr/bin
 ```

 ## Modularisation
-To improve accessibility and testing in comparison to monolithic code, code is separated into independent modules that are integrated as required in xmonad.hs.
+To improve accessibility and testing compared to monolithic code, code is separated into independent modules integrated as required in xmonad.hs.
 Modules in XMonad are read from the "lib" folder by default, which can be created in the same directory as xmonad.hs.
-Individual modules (i.e., files with .hs extension) can then be created directly in that folder or subfolders within, and imported in xmonad.hs.
-In this example,
+Individual modules (i.e., files with .hs extension) can then be made directly in that folder or subfolders within and imported in xmonad.hs.

 ### How it works?

 General Path: ./lib/Custom/MyModule.hs, where "." is relative to where xmonad.hs resides, and MyModule is replaceable by the name of the module.
 As a rule of thumb, ensure both file name (<MyModule>.hs) and module name (Custom.<MyModule>) are the same.

 ```haskell